maiziex/Aquila/README.md

 ##### --chr_start, --chr_end: if you only want to assembly some chromosomes or only one chromosome.

-## Cite the Paper:
+## Cite Aquila:
-#### Aquila: diploid personal genome assembly based on linked-reads enabling comprehensive variant detection
+#### Aquila: diploid personal genome assembly based on linked-reads enabling comprehensive variant detection.
 ##### bioRxiv Link

 ## Troubleshooting: